OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    We keep your Personal Information as long as we need for business, tax, or legal purposes.
+    We keep your Personal Information as long as we need for business, tax or legal purposes.
 After that, we destroy it by making it unreadable or undecipherable.

     ' + '
 3. What safeguards does AT&T have in place?